freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-The containing block will automatically apply `clear: both` to fit the floated element
+The containing block will automatically apply `clear: both` to fit the floated element.

 #### --answer--